-Public land management by the division includes public recreation opportunities and wildlife benefits.
-The division maintains 39 public shooting ranges and over 284 miles of trails and administers numerous managed hunts, including special opportunities for youth and disabled hunters.
+Public land management by the division includes public recreation opportunities and wild-life benefits.
+The division maintains 40 public shooting ranges and over 285 miles of trails and administers numerous managed hunts, including special opportunities for youth and hunters with disabilities.
 There are also managed hunts for doves, deer, turkey and waterfowl.
-In Missouri, over 600,000 individuals hunt and 2.2 million view wildlife.
-These activities have an economic impact in the state of \$3.6 billion.
+In Missouri, nearly 600,000 individuals hunt and 1.7 million view wildlife.
+These activities have an economic impact in the state of over \$3 billion annually.